RunarSmith/writeups/hackthebox/active_directory/hard/manager/README.md

 2. depth - This tells the stored procedure how many subfolder levels to display.
 The default of 0 will display all subfolders.
 3. file - This will either display files as well as each folder.
 The default of 0 will not display any files.

-The inetpub is for ISS, and the web application available
+The inetpub folder is for ISS, and the web application available

 ```bash
 SQL (MANAGER\Operator  guest@master)>  EXEC master.sys.xp_dirtree 'C:\inetpub\',1,1